Turn data into intelligent information

 IIM is possible because of the available products that can quickly analyze, classify and take actions with data.
 Other parts of the IT infrastructure, especially data protection software and storage systems, can use the attributes to further increase the availability and accessibility of data.
 New storage systems can store data attributes in the same device as the data.
 In addition, data protection software can increase the frequency of backups or serve as management software that moves the data to an online secondary storage system that facilitates quicker restores.
 Data protection software can also preserve the attributes along with the data, ensuring that all information and indexes can be restored.

-When archiving files, information prep is handled by the file archiving software which, via integration with an intelligent storage
+When archiving files, information prep is handled by the file archiving software which, via integration with an intelligent storage system, establishes/enforces a retention period.

 It's all context